Divyagupta004dg/barrel-shifter-32bit-uvm/README.md

 **Why cross coverage?** Individual coverpoints only confirm that shift=31 was tested and RIGHT direction was tested separately.
 Cross coverage confirms they were tested together — which is the critical corner case.

 **Why 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
-Bugs are caught by scoreboard comparison and assertions — these work together for complete verification.
+Bugs are caught by scoreboard comparison and assertions — these work together for complete verification. hy 100% coverage does not mean bug-free?** Coverage confirms scenarios were exercised.
+Bugs are caught by scoreboard comparison and assertions — these work together for complete verification